-In recent years…there has been an influx of low price tools coming to market and although the low price may seem attractive…using the wrong tool for Pinch-Clamp installation could be a costly proposition.
-Below, shown left, are tool jaws manufactured specifically for Pinch-Clamp installation…in contrast… below shown right, are low cost (cutting) jaws.
+In recent years, there has been an influx of low price tools coming to market and although the low price may seem attractive using the wrong tool for Pinch-Clamp installation could be a costly proposition.
+Below, shown left, are tool jaws manufactured specifically for Pinch-Clamp installation.
+In contrast, below shown right, are low cost (cutting) jaws.

-One last thing to consider…did you notice how tool jaws generate a distinct Ear profile…and leave behind either unique tool marks, or smooth rounded surfaces.
-Well…these are features that insurance company technicians commonly look for when reviewing any warrantee claim.
-Murray recommends using…only forming type tools for Pinch Ear type clamps.
+One last thing to consider, did you notice how tool jaws generate a distinct Ear profile and leave behind either unique tool marks, or smooth rounded surfaces.
+These are features that insurance company technicians commonly look for when reviewing any warrantee claim.
+Murray recommends using only forming type tools for Pinch Ear type clamps.

-Be sure to examine the jaw tip profiles before making your purchase…as some products have been “marketed” as being intended for Pinch Ear applications…but by simple visual examination they are clearly less expensive cutting edges.
+Be sure to examine the jaw tip profiles before making your purchase as some products have been “marketed” as being intended for Pinch Ear applications but by simple visual examination they are clearly less expensive cutting edges.